nystrom/rivo/docs/design.md

 	type List (a) = Nil
 	type List (a) = Cons a (List a)

-Principal typing and coherence are the main issues here.
-The most specific type needs to be inferred.
-Since types are open, we can add more cases.
 The semantics is that all cases are gathered together into one definition.

 A type declared `open` can be overloaded in other modules.
+In this case, the definitions are merged at link time.

 ### Core types